 The physiological changes caused by the disease might partly explain why some diseases have a pronounced compositional imbalance while others do not.
 Diseases affecting the bowel and CRC show a high species enrichment while some diseases affecting other body parts tend to produce smaller imbalances.
-Some other factors might also be involved in the magnitude of the imbalance, for example, the changes in diet[34], [35] or the use of drugs for treating the disease [36]–[38]).
+Some other factors might also be involved in the magnitude of the imbalance, for example, the changes in diet[51], [52] or the use of drugs for treating the disease [53]–[55]).

 The loss of species actively contributing to maintain a healthy gut environment could increase the host’s vulnerability to further health complications.
 For example, we observed some of the more frequently depleted species have been described as butyrate producers.
-Butyrate has been associated with beneficial effects in the colon such as inhibition of inflammation, reinforcing the epithelial barrier and decreasing oxidative stress [39].
-We also observed that the majority of important species for the prediction of disease were commensal pathogens.
+Butyrate has been associated with beneficial effects in the colon such as inhibition of inflammation, reinforcing the epithelial barrier and decreasing oxidative stress [56].
 Conversely, some of the enriched species might worsen the health status, by leading to new infections, potentiating the disease symptoms and even weakening the immune response.
-Some reports suggest F. nucleatum promotes CRC development and metastasis[40], [41].
-A previous report found Flavonifractor plautii, a species we found enriched in 6 cohorts, suppresses the Th2 immune responses in mice[42] which makes us speculate it could exert a similar effect in the humans.
+Some reports suggest F. nucleatum promotes CRC development and metastasis[57], [58].
+A previous report found Flavonifractor plautii, a species we found enriched in 6 cohorts, suppresses the Th2 immune responses in mice[59] which makes us speculate it could exert a similar effect in the humans.
 The Pan-MGAS we present shows a clear bias toward CRC studies due to the increased availability of these studies.
 We expect new studies released in the future to include more countries and diseases that would help to update our analysis and balance this bias.

 The projection of functions associated to enriched/depleted species in disease support the observations made with species alone.
-The functions found commonly enriched in disease suggest they provide their carriers better chances to thrive in altered conditions, playing indirect roles in pathogenesis, for example using additional carbon sources (CL543-pentose phosphate pathway[43], ethanolamine [44]) or giving them the ability to survive environmental stresses CL-592 osmoprotectan cluster [45].
-The enrichment of this functions does not imply they are exclusive of pathogenic organisms, anaerobic sulphite reducing activity is often used as a marker for food contamination [46] the activity is also present in several non-pathogenic bacteria.
-Conversely, functions depleted multiple times across different diseases could be playing an active role in health maintenance, for example, recent research has revealed that pectic substances can inhibit gut inflammation and relieve inflammatory bowel disease symptoms [47].
+The functions found commonly enriched in disease suggest they provide their carriers better chances to thrive in altered conditions, playing indirect roles in pathogenesis, for example using additional carbon sources (CL543-pentose phosphate pathway[60], ethanolamine [61]) or giving them the ability to survive environmental stresses CL-592 osmoprotectan cluster [62].
+The enrichment of this functions does not imply they are exclusive of pathogenic organisms, anaerobic sulphite reducing activity is often used as a marker for food contamination [63] the activity is also present in several non-pathogenic bacteria.
+Conversely, functions depleted multiple times across different diseases could be playing an active role in health maintenance, for example, recent research has revealed that pectic substances can inhibit gut inflammation and relieve inflammatory bowel disease symptoms [64].

 Finally, the integration of metagenomics data from many studies spanning five continents provides valuable knowledge for researchers interested in the impact of the microbiome on individual health parameters.
-The open-access atlas will be updated routinely with the new publicly available gut metagenomics data, including the recently announced one million microbiome project aimed at providing comprehensive open-access metagenomics data from multiple research centres.
+The open-access atlas will be updated routinely with the new publicly available gut metagenomics data, including the recently announced One Million Microbiome Project aimed at providing comprehensive open-access metagenomics data from multiple research centres.
 In this manner, in-depth analysis of the impact of the gut microbiome on health and disease will be used to facilitate future studies to reveal the key role of the gut microbiome in human maintaining health.

 Data availability